SpinoniRaffaele/tech-notes/Typescript/note on online book.md

 There are also optional and default value parameters, which are equals to python

-There Is also the Set (identical to the python one)
+There Is also the Set (identical to the python one): https://howtodoinjava.com/typescript/sets/

 Private, protected(access also to the subclasses), public  | by default it's public